Hiswe/hiswe.github.io/source/_drafts/05-html-basic-part-2.md

 - just make *only 1 tag*
 - have to *finish with **<span class="u-c-contrast">/</span>>***

-{% caption I'm an self-closed HTML element! %}
+{% caption I'm a self-closed HTML element! %}
 {% asset_img auto-closing-tag.svg 300 140 a HTML element with a self-closed tag %}
 {% endcaption %}